System Design Space

 Solution

-Product solutions and integrations.
+End-to-end product solutions and cross-system integrations.

 Enterprise

-Problems and practices
+Typical problems and useful practices

 Typical problems

-• Involving the right participants too late.
+• Key participants join too late.

 What helps